Introduction

 Design Rules

 Legacy EBML/Matroska parsers did not handle Empty Elements properly, elements present in the file but with a length of zero.
-They always assumed the value was 0 for integers/dates and 0x0p+0 for floats, no matter the default value of the element which should have been used instead.
+They always assumed the value was 0 for integers/dates or 0x0p+0, the textual expression of floats using the [@!ISO9899] format, no matter the default value of the element which should have been used instead.
 Therefore Matroska writers MUST NOT use EBML Empty Elements, if the element has a default value that is not 0 for integers/dates and 0x0p+0 for floats.

-When adding new elements to Matroska, these rules MUST be followed:
+When adding new elements to Matroska, these rules apply:

 • A non-mandatory integer/date Element MUST NOT have a default value other than 0.